Applied Public Health

 Health Organisation

-We examine health reform discourses, negotiations of access, healthcare practices, and patient work within integrated care.
-We do this to understand how health and social care systems are sustained and changed and how this affects public health.
+We study topics such as health reform discourses, the negotiation of health access, healthcare practices, and patient work within integrated care to explore the making of health and social care systems, and their consequences for public health.

 Contact person: